 In the archeological hall are found many original pieces, some of which were created by natives over five hundred years ago.
 They are considered very valuable archaeological heritage pieces.

 How to Get to Museo Etnográfico Miguel Angel Builes (MEMAB)

 Museo Etnográfico Miguel Angel Builes (MEMAB) is located the Ferrini barrio of the La América comuna of Medellín.

 The easiest way to get to Museo Etnográfico Miguel Angel Builes is via the Medellín Metro.
 The museum is located about a 15-minute-walk from the Floresta metro station on Line B.

-Or you could take a minimum fare 5,500-peso taxi from the Floresta metro station to the museum
+Or you could take a minimum fare 5,600-peso taxi from the Floresta metro station to the museum

-Also, you could take a taxi or Uber from your location in the metro area directly to the museum.
-Not many taxi or Uber drivers in Medellín will know where Museo Etnográfico Miguel Angel Builes is located.
+Also, you could take a taxi from your location in the metro area directly to the museum.
+Not many taxi drivers in Medellín will know where Museo Etnográfico Miguel Angel Builes is located.
 So, you will need to provide the address of the museum listed below.

 In addition, it’s normally pretty easy to catch a taxi in the street in front of the university.

 Address: Carrera 81 # 52B-120, Barrio Ferrini, Medellín

 Hours: Monday to Friday: 8 am to noon and 2 pm to 5:30 pm, Saturday 8 am to noon.
 Closed on Sunday and holidays.
 Note that the museum many look closed from the outside but the guard will open the outside door during the hours the museum is open.